 % total who admit written or test cheating: 43% 68%

 *Excluding first year students, code schools, and two year schools

-This dataset was compiled based upon surveys that were conducted between Fall 2002 and Spring 2015, by Dr. Donald McCabe and the International Center for Academic Integrity.
-For detailed data and statistics, please email the Center at
+This basic dataset was compiled based upon surveys that were conducted between Fall 2002 and Spring 2015, by Dr. Donald McCabe and the International Center for Academic Integrity.

 Furthermore, McCabe's surveys of over 70,000 high school students at over 24 high schools in the United States demonstrated that 64 percent of students admitted to cheating on a test, 58 percent admitted to plagiarism and 95 percent said they participated in some form of cheating, whether it was on a test, plagiarism or copying homework.